tardieu/torch-spyre/docs/sticks.md

 ## Stick Dimension and Tiling Assumptions

-We assume that `device_size[-1]` is always the number of stick elements for the tensor on-device dtype.
+We assume that `device_size[-1]` is always the number of elements per 128 bytes for the tensor on-device dtype.

 We assume tensors such that either:
 - `len(dim_map)==rank+1` and the last dimension occurs twice in `dim_map`, or